Eni sells Exxon 25 pct stake in Mozambique gas field for $2.8 bln

-agreed to buy a 25 percent stake in the giant Mozambique gas
+Thursday it had agreed to buy a 25 percent stake in the giant

 Eni, which is selling stakes in a number of fields to fund